nkabbara/nkabbara.github.io/books/on-writing-well.md

 [^1]: different from egotistical.
 [^2]: this is so true and so easy to forget.
 I'm planning a difficult hike in south of Patagonia.
 When I made the decision to do it, I got anxious.
-As I planned the trip more and uncovered my blind spots, my anxiety started to ease.
+As I planned the trip more and uncovered my blind-spots, my anxiety started to ease.
 Simple things like trail names and their characteristics, the town, it's history, etc...
 Help tremendously.

 ## My Current Focus